Project

 What sizes do your IPCs support?

-Our IPC product line covers trunk bus sizes from 1/0 AWG through 1000 KcMil, with tap cable support from #10 AWG up.
-Available in dual-tap and multi-tap configurations to match your array string count and inverter layout.
+Our IPC product line covers trunk bus sizes from 1/0 AWG through 1000 KcMil, with tap cable support for #10, #8, #6 AWG.
+Available in single-tap and dual-tap configurations to match your array string count and inverter layout.

 What is an insulation piercing connector?

-An IPC connects string-level DC wiring to a trunk bus cable by piercing through the cable insulation with tinned copper teeth.
+An IPC connects string-level DC wiring to a trunk bus cable by piercing through the cable insulation with tin-plated teeth.
 This eliminates wire stripping in the field, reduces connection time, and creates a sealed, weather-resistant joint.
 The result is fewer failure points and faster array commissioning.

 What does NPDesign do?